 Denver Police Encryption: When the Mile High City Went Dark

-In 2022, Denver Police Department completed full encryption of all radio communications, joining a coordinated regional blackout across Colorado's Front Range.
-The timing was particularly devastating: just months after the Marshall Fire exposed critical gaps in emergency communication, and as parents increasingly relied on scanners during school lockdowns.
-This is the story of how one of America's largest metro areas cut off public access to police information.
+In 2022, Denver Police Department completed full encryption of all radio communications, joining a rolling regional blackout across Colorado's Front Range.
+The move came months after the Marshall Fire exposed how badly residents need real-time emergency information, and at a time when parents in the metro were leaning on scanner access during school lockdowns.
+Denver chose opacity anyway.

 What Happened in Denver